PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

-# PoC Software Pool 2022 - Day 02 - ORM
+# PoC Software Pool 2023 - Day 02 - ORM

 ✔ Understanding and Using an ORM

 ✔ Implement a clean architecture

-✔ Familiarize yourself with unit tests.
+✔ Familiarize yourself with unit tests

-✔ Understanding the GO interface system
+✔ Understand the Go interface system

-> :warning: This half-day is particularly long and contains a lot of concepts to explore.</br>
+> ⚠️ This half-day is particularly long and contains a lot of concepts to explore.</br>
-> Here are some tips for you to advance as well as possible:
+> Here are some tips for you to advance as far as possible:
-> - Be sure to read the statements and concepts covered in them.
+> - Be sure to read the statements and concepts covered in the steps
-> - Read the documentation provided in each exercise (`Resources` section).
+> - Read the documentation provided in each exercise
-> - Do not stay stuck for long on a problem encountered, ask quickly for help.
+> - Don't stay stuck for a long time if you encounter a problem, quickly ask the staff for help 😄

 ## Step 0 - Setup

 > Estimated time: 2 minutes

-- In the `day02` folder in your pool directory, create a folder `ORM`.
+- In the `day02` folder of your pool directory, create a folder `ORM`.
 ```shell
 mkdir -p day02/ORM
 ```